 A care manager is a professional who specializes in assisting older adults and their families in meeting long-term care arrangements.
 Alpert JFS’ case managers are all credentialed professionals with extensive experience working with adults, older adults and their families.
 Many of our professionals are also licensed as clinical social workers.

 FREQUENTLY ASKED QUESTIONS

 When is care management needed?

 Care management is needed when an adult is faced with decreased capacity to function due to complications of aging, illness, disability, altered cognitive status and/or loss of social supports.
 Care managers provide caregivers with assistance, especially when they are out-of-state and not available to provide direct care because of family and other obligations.
 Assistance with decision-making, issues with problem solving, family conflict, relocation, hospitalizations and monitoring for significant changes are often the reasons that families initiate case management services.

 How does it work?

 Care managers engage in an assessment process, develop an individualized care plan, and offer immediate support and options for care, with a focus on long-term needs.
 The qualified case manager can coordinate services such as meals, transportation, pet care, home maintenance, assistance in hiring providers for home care, medication management, financial (paying bills) and legal services, applying for benefits, as well as accompany the adult to medical appointments.
 The professional monitors health and providers of care towards enhancing the adults’ independence and autonomy; encouraging their ability to remain in their own homes.

 Why would I use a Care Manager?

-Should you have concerns about a frail or disabled adult, or need information and assistance to ensure safety, a case manager can be a valued contact.
+Should you have concerns about a frail or adult with disabilities, or need information and assistance to ensure safety, a case manager can be a valued contact.
 Professionals are not a substitute for family, but as the local “eyes and ears”; they can be relied upon to help identify service needs, advocate for your older relative, and be a liaison to other service providers.
 Having a case manager can be an especially important mechanism to establish that a “safety net” for elders is in place, should a crisis occur.